THE LAW OF CAUSE AND EFFECT

 Another interpretation of the idea of grace.
-I am not sure whether grace actually needs to involve suspending the law of cause and effect – as you sow, so shall you reap.
-Instead, I wonder if Jesus just brought us some advanced healing methods that enhance or speed up healing.
+We do not believe that the law of cause and effect is ever suspended.
+Perhaps Jesus brought us some advanced healing methods that enhance or speed up healing.
 Possible ways this works are:

 1. Making oneself to follow healing routines and disciplines.
 Methods such as nutritional balancing may derive a little of their power from this fact, although it is also just a physiological need.
 It is almost as though one imposes a certain type of suffering upon oneself by eating properly and living properly, and this hastens the absolving of past improper thoughts and actions.

 2. Prayer can have a similar effect.
 This is taught on Christian television by pastors who regularly perform miracles.
 A miracle of this type is nothing but a speeding up of a healing process, usually of a physical health concern.

 We do not know how these work, but the person receiving the healing must be made very receptive and then healing energy of some kind can flow through and change the body very quickly.

 We believe this is available to everyone, in theory, but most people are not open to it, perhaps because they are unaware it is available or for other reasons.

 Most people don’t know about them or how to use them because the medical profession does not teach miracles.
 They use drugs and surgery instead, which is okay but not nearly as fast and much more toxic.